Nisar Bazmi: Death and legacy

-Nisar Bazmi died on 22 March 2007 in Karachi.
+Nisar Bazmi died on 22 March 2007 in Karachi and was buried the next day near his residence in North Karachi.

 A major Pakistani English-language newspaper commented after his death, "In the death of Nisar Bazmi, students of music in Pakistan have lost an opportunity to benefit from the experience of a virtuoso who scored 140 films in all."

 "Nisar Bazmi was a thorough professional and a man of rare imagination.
 He used to study the storyline and the setting of a film before composing the music for a song."